nomic/api-stories/README.md

 consistency pretty easy: you just replace ```expect(...)``` with ```until(...)``` and the driver will poll instead of doing a single request.
 And, stories can trace your API requests, dumping a JSON document containing all API activity organized by test.
-It is easy to render this dump and our team uses it as our API documentation (the trivial rendering app is not yet part of this github repo).
+It is easy to render this dump and our team uses it as our API documentation (the rendering app is pretty basic, but is not yet part of this github repo).

 Similar to other automated test harnesses, stories allows you to break your tests up using